JTateCC/JTateCC/README.md

 # About Me

-\s former CAD engineer who is on an exciting journey to become a full-stack developer with a strong interest in Python and backend development.
+A former CAD engineer who is on an exciting journey to become a full-stack developer with a strong interest in Python and backend development.
 I am currently enrolled in the School of Code Bootcamp, where I am honing my coding skills and building exciting projects in a team based, agile environment.

 ## Top Repositories